Scrummy Lane

 Here are more reasons why this modern Spanish dessert is so special:

-• There’s no crust, which is what makes this such a quick cheesecake to make.
+- There’s no crust, which is what makes a burnt Basque cheesecake so easy to make.
 Just mix everything together in a food processor, with a hand-held whisk (I like ones like this that come with a storage case!) or even just with a spoon.
 Then pour into a 9 inch spring form pan and bake.
 No water bath necessary! (affiliate links)

 About the ingredients

-You only need 5 main ingredients (plus a few optional ones) to make the easiest baked cheesecake recipe ever!
+You only need 5 main ingredients (plus a few optional ones) to make this cheesecake without a crust – the easiest baked cheesecake recipe ever!

 Cream cheese: Philadelphia is great, as are supermarket brands of plain cream cheese.
 Make sure you use full fat – this cheesecake is supposed to be ultra creamy!
 Other creamy cheeses can work, too.
 Try replacing a third of the cream cheese with mascarpone, for instance.